jlan84/train-to-busan-parsing-assignment/assignment.md

 to return one large list instead, where each element in the list is one cleaned line of text.

-5. Once that's working, once consult this [Stack Overflow Answer](https://stackoverflow.com/questions/7138686/how-to-write-a-list-to-a-file-with-newlines-in-python3) to learn how to write each element of a list to a file.
+5. Once that's working, consult this [Stack Overflow Answer](https://stackoverflow.com/questions/7138686/how-to-write-a-list-to-a-file-with-newlines-in-python3) to learn how to write each element of a list to a file.
 Write to the `parsed` directory in the project.
 Remember to specify `parsed/train_to_busan.txt` as the path to write to.
 For now put that path in your `description_parser.py` under the INEMB.